-The types of speed and the factors necessary for description of motion
+Types of speed & Factors necessary for the description of motion

-The two factors necessary for description of motion (the speed) are the distance covered by the moving body and the time taken by the moving body to cover this distance.
+The two factors necessary for the description of motion (the speed) are the distance covered by the moving body and the time taken by the moving body to cover this distance.

-The speed is the distance moved through a unit time, the object’s speed increases as the time decreases to cover the same distance, The speed of object is inversely proportional with the time.
+The speed is the distance moved through a unit time, the object’s speed increases as the time decreases to cover the same distance, The speed of the object is inversely proportional with the time.

-The object’s speed increases by increasing the covered distance at constant time, The speed of object is directly proportional with the covered distance.
+The object’s speed increases by increasing the covered distance at constant time, The speed of the object is directly proportional to the covered distance.

-When the distance is measured by meter and the time is measured by second, So, The measuring unit of speed is (m/s), when the distance is measured by kilometer and the time is measured by hour, So, the measuring unit of speed is (km/h).
+When the distance is measured by meter and the time is measured by second, So, The measuring unit of speed is (m/s), when the distance is measured by kilometer and the time is measured by the hour, So, the measuring unit of speed is (km/h).

 Kinds of speed

 There are the regular (uniform) speed and the irregular (non-uniform) speed, The regular (uniform) speed is the change of object’s position by equal distances at equal periods of time (whether the distance and the time are short).

 The irregular ( non-uniform ) speed is the change of object’s position by unequal distances at equal periods of time, or it is the change of the object’s position by equal distances at unequal periods of time.